fandipranatajaya28/tokopedia-workshop-may-2023/zero-downtime-deployment/README.md

 34        io.WriteString(res, "Make it Better\n")
 ```

-Once done, save the file and build the code:
+### Part 4: Deploy New Server

+Pretend you are Jenkins.
+An engineer made some change (Part 3) and now wants to deploy them.

+We can start by building the code and replace the old binary:
 ```
 go build -o ./bin/server ./server/server.go
 ```

-At this point, our old binary has already been replaced by the new one.

-### Part 4: Deploy New Server

-Previously, our Socketmaster were running with defined command `./bin/server`.
+Previously, we run the server under Socketmaster (Part 1) with defined command `./bin/server`.
 We will ask Socketmaster to:
 1. spawn new process with same command,
 2. wait for new process to be ready, and
 3. once new process ready, kill the old one